Katzeee/Notes/Othernotes/pve-env-config.md

 ### Create new virtual machine

-Set every options as defualt, except those about quantities(mem, disk, cpu cores) and select to use qemu agent.
+Set every options as defualt(UEFI), except those about quantities(mem, disk, cpu cores) and select to use qemu agent.

 Choose the iso file as cd/rom, then boot the machine.